wesen1/SCgemamod/README.md

 This project will be completely converted into a new version, then this repository will be deleted.

+Note:
+* The V2 version had a failed git commit.
+* The source files are all gone (hard disk was reformatted multiple times before recognizing the mistake).
+* I am confident to be able to recreate my gema mod from scratch and to do better than the source files that I lost.

 # wesen's gema mod

 The Lua Mod is using functions / ideas of: